The Filby Association

-An organization of people the world over with the surname of FILBY or its variants, FILBEY, FILBEE, PHILBY or PHILBEY devoted to furthering the study of the name derived from the village of FILBY, Norfolk, England - the genealogy of the various families with this name and the support of the Parish Church at Filby.
+The Filby Association An organisation of people the world over with the surname of FILBY or its variants, FILBEY, FILBEE, PHILBY or PHILBEY devoted to furthering the study of the name derived from the village of FILBY, Norfolk, England - the genealogy of the various families with this name and the support of the Parish Church at Filby.

 There are no annual dues or assessments but anyone desiring to help the Association through donations should contact the Treasurer.
 Family data will be welcome as research is encouraged on a hobby basis.

-The Association is not incorporated and is a not-for-profit organization.
+The Association is fully constituted and is a not-for-profit charitable organization.

 Honorary Officers of the Association